Winter Driving: Make Safety a Priority

 Put a Plan in Place

 All fleet operators should consider a winter driving policy.
-Your plan should outline how vehicles are prepared for winter, which equipment should be carried in case of unexpected situations, and what procedure to follow in the event of an emergency, such as an accident, breakdown or getting caught up in bad weather.
+Your plan should outline how vehicles are prepared for winter, which equipment should be carried in case of unexpected situations, and expectations of what to do in the event of an emergency, such as an accident, breakdown or getting caught in bad weather.

 Ensuring vehicles are fully serviced and maintained in the winter months is vital but the following regular checks can help keep cars road-ready during the colder and darker months: